 What we have in mind when talking about Artificial Intelligence?

-An American psychologist, Howard Gardner, Professor at the Harvard University, developed the theory of multiple intelligence.
-Our intelligence was divided into eight blocks, namely: logical and mathematical intelligence as well as linguistic, natural, musical, spatial, motion, interpersonal and intrapersonal intelligence.
+An American psychologist, Howard Gardner, Professor at Harvard University, developed the theory of multiple intelligence.
+Our intelligence was divided into eight blocks, namely: logical and mathematical intelligence as well as linguistic, natural, musical, spatial, motion, interpersonal, and intrapersonal intelligence.

 Another psychologist, Daniel Goleman, included two of the above intelligence types (inter and intra-intelligence) in a broader category called emotional intelligence.
 Goleman proved that its possession or development is important from the point of view of life success, both with regard to personal and professional life.

-It turns out that full understanding of the human intelligence requires use of more precise tests rather than a standard IQ measurement.
+It turns out that a full understanding of human intelligence requires the use of more precise tests rather than a standard IQ measurement.

 Intelligence of machines